nautilus-cyberneering/pygithub/docs/how_to_sign_commits_using_the_gitpython_package.md

 grp:::::::::97D36F5B8F5BECDA8A1923FC00D11C7C438584F9:
 ```

-Keygrips are stores on `grp:` records in a fix field position.
+Keygrips are stored on `grp:` records in a fixed field position.

-Finally the GPG cofiguration is completed.
-We only need to tell Git who is the user who is committing.
+Finally, the GPG configuration is completed.
+We only need to tell Git who is the user committing.

 ## How to config Git's global user

-If we do not set git user's configuration we get an error like this:
+If we do not set the git user's configuration we get an error like this:

 ```text
 stderr: 'Committer identity unknown